talwrii/llmcli/readme.md

 # Prior work

-* There are libraries in python and node to talk to chatgpt
+* There are libraries in [Python](https://github.com/acheong08/ChatGPT) and [node](https://github.com/transitive-bullshit/chatgpt-api) to talk to chatgpt
-* For ChatGPT [revChatGPT](https://github.com/acheong08/ChatGPT) which has a [Text User Interface](https://en.wikipedia.org/wiki/Text-based_user_interface) but not command line interface.
+* For ChatGPT [revChatGPT](https://github.com/acheong08/ChatGPT) which has a [Text User Interface](https://en.wikipedia.org/wiki/Text-based_user_interface) but not [command line interface](https://askubuntu.com/questions/867416/are-there-differences-between-cli-and-tui)